RT @OMGFacts Dogs and cats, like humans, are either right or left...pawed?

 “This work will explain the role of training and maturity on the handedness in dogs.
 It also improve the relationship between dogs and humans by exploring brains lateralization, one of the most profound individual differences between dogs and humans that influence dog temperament.” said Paul McGreevy, associate professor.

-a study in Neuropsychology, it seems that lefties use both sides of the brain more easily and faster than righties.
+According to a study in Neuropsychology, it seems that lefties use both sides of the brain more easily and faster than righties.
 From numerous sources, some experts claim that lefties tend to excel better in one to one combat sport such as tennis and baseball.
 Could this mean that a left pawed dog made a better fetcher than right pawers?
 Hmm…I’m guessing not since dogs catch flying things with their mouth!

 Brain lateralization theory, developed by Roger Sperry and Robert Omstein, is to understand our behavior, our personality, our creativity, and our ability to use the proper mode of thinking when performing particular tasks.
 Briefly said, right brain processes information in an intuitive, integrated, simultaneous way while left brain processes information in an analytical, rational, logical, sequential way.
 Although the correlation between brain lateralization and handedness has yet to be proven, Paul Broca suggested that a person’s handedness was opposite from the specialized hemisphere.